Edit this wiki page Follow

 Jack

-Character » appears in 1 games
+Character » appears in 4 games

-Jack as a baby.
+Jack as a baby

-Very little was known about Jack's past, only that he had a family and lived on a farm.
-All that came tumbling down when in 1960, a plane where Jack was a passenger crashed in the middle of the Atlantic Ocean.
-Jack swims to a lighthouse close by, where for the first time (he thinks), enters the underwater world of Rapture.
+Very little is initially known about Jack's past, only that he had a family and lived on a farm.
+As the game opens, the player finds Jack on a passenger plane, which crashes into the Atlantic Ocean moments later.
+Jack swims to a lighthouse close by, where he enters the underwater city of Rapture.

 Through many audio diaries, Jack learns the demise of Rapture came down to two major factors: The obsession and constant pursuit of ADAM, a genetic modifier, and the battle for the city between Ryan and Frank Fontaine, a businessman who smuggled banned items into the city under false ventures.